mydictionary-project/vocabulary4mydictionary/README.md

 #### 3.1.
 Word

-`Word` indicates the word of query.
+`Word` indicates the word for query.

 #### 3.2.
 Advance